Dwayne Jones (basketball)

-Dwayne Clinton Jones (born June 9, 1983) is an American professional basketball coach and former player who is currently an assistant coach for the Philadelphia 76ers of the National Basketball Association (NBA).
+Dwayne Clinton Jones (born June 9, 1983) is an American basketball coach and former professional player who is an assistant coach for the Saint Joseph's Hawks of the Atlantic 10 Conference.

 Early life

 Jones was born in Morgantown, West Virginia and raised in Chester, Pennsylvania.
 Jones graduated from the American Christian School of Aston, Pennsylvania in 2001.

 College career

 Along with senior Jameer Nelson and juniors Delonte West and Pat Carroll, Jones was an integral part of the undefeated Saint Joseph's team during the 2004 regular season.
 The Hawks earned a #1 seed in the NCAA Tournament and advanced to the Elite Eight.
 They were within seconds of the Final Four, before the Oklahoma State Cowboys' John Lucas hit a 3-pointer.
 Saint Joseph's finished with a 30–2 record, the best in the University's history.

 In 2004–05, Jones was the Atlantic 10 Defensive Player of the Year, and a member of the All-Defensive Team for the second consecutive year.
 He ranked fifth in rebounds (11.6) and blocks (3.0) in the nation, and led the Atlantic 10 in both categories.

 Jones was chosen to Atlantic 10 All-Conference 2nd Team and All-Big 5 second-team, while posting career-best numbers in scoring (10.1 points per game), rebounding and blocked shots.
 He was also named to the Atlantic 10 All-Championship Team after averaging 10.0 points and 12.7 rebounds in the tournament, and earned NIT All-Tournament honors.

 Jones' total of 418 rebounds was the second best single-season mark in school history, while his total of 109 blocks was the third best single-season total.
 He set his career-high with 16 rebounds at Old Dominion and tied it with 16 against Hofstra.
 On February 19, 2005, Jones became the first Hawk to notch a triple-double since 1986 with 11 points, 11 rebounds, and career-high 10 blocks against St. Bonaventure.